AndersonPaschoalon/aic-bic-paper/README.md

 ---

-## Repository files documentation
+## Files documentation

-This set of scripts perform a set of simulations  over actual pcap inter-packet times to fit stochatic models, and avaluate  wich perform the best fitting, and compare with AIC and BIC.
-Details on run, use `--help` as scripts arguments for details on the run.
+### dataProcessor
+These are the set of scripts located at the dataProcessor directory, used by the run.py script.
 - __pcap-filter.sh__ : extract inter packet times from pcaps
     ├── _timerelative2timedelta.m_: script used by pcap filter
 - __dataProcessor.m__: run simulations and stores the data on data/ directory